Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-44. **What’s difference between ReplicaController and ReplicaSet?**
+44. **What’s the difference between ReplicaController and ReplicaSet?**
 The rolling-update command works with Replication Controllers, but won't work with a Replica Set.